Defending US Open champ Naomi Osaka knocked out in 4th round

 Defending champion Naomi Osaka suffered a surprise defeat in the U.S. Open’s fourth round on Monday after losing two straight sets to 13th-seeded Belinda Bencic, a result that follows on the heels of men’s defending champion Novak Djokovic's loss.

-Bencic, of Switzerland, outplayed Osaka at Arthur Ashe Stadium, winning 7-5, 7-6.
+Bencic, of Switzerland, outplayed Osaka at Arthur Ashe Stadium in New York, winning 7-5, 7-6.
 She is now 3-0 against Osaka this season and has a tour-leading nine victories over top-10 opponents in 2019.

 DJOKOVIC BOOED BY CROWD AFTER RETIRING AT US OPEN WITH BAD SHOULDER

-Osaka didn’t appear in top form, wearing a black sleeve on her nagging left knee.
+Osaka, of Japan, didn’t appear in top form, wearing a black sleeve on her nagging left knee.
 A trainer came out to visit the 21-year-old after Bencic went up 3-2 in the second set.

 Osaka’s result comes a day after fellow defending champ Djokovic left his fourth-round match against Stan Wawrinka due to a painful left shoulder.
 Both were No. 1 seeds going into the tournament.